Updated July 10, 2023

-- During the secondary market activity, individuals can choose a stock and start trading.
+- Individuals can choose a stock during the secondary market activity and start trading.

-- When the trader wants to buy, they need to offer a bid price; when they want to sell, they have to set an ask price.
+- When the trader wants to buy, they need to offer a bid price; when they want to sell, they have to set an asking price.

 - Most of the time, there is a vast difference between the prices, known as the bid-ask spread.
 Thus, the seller, the buyer, or both make the compromise.